About the Denon AVR-S750H (2019 model)

 - built-in Wi-Fi for listening to music from a networked PC, free internet radio, and music services

-- built-in HEOS technology wirelessly connects compatible HEOS components for whole home audio
+- HEOS Built-in wirelessly connects compatible HEOS components for whole home audio

 - Apple AirPlay 2 lets you stream directly from an iPhone® or iPad® and ask Siri to play Apple Music